fgeorges/mlproj/README.md

 - edit environment files from the Console
 - word lexicons
 - add support for triggers in environs
+- add confirmation level for deploy, load, setup, etc.
+  (so ask for confirmation for TEST, and for extra critical red-alert-level confirmation for PROD...)

 Support the following scenario (e.g. for the EXPath ML Console):